Leafwing-Studios/fop-rules/docs/character-options/powers/shaman-manifestations.md

 Elements grasp at your foe, holding them tight as they crush them with raw force.
 When you use the Swap minor action, you may augment your grasp with terrible elemental energy.

-When you learn this manifestation, create a set of arms using the standard rules.
-You are always attuned to these arms, and they do not count against your attunement limit.
-You may change these arms when you level up as one of the two choices you may modify, but cannot alter them using the Craft downtime activity.
+ Create a set of arms using the standard rules which have a gear point total of 2.
+You are always attuned to them, and they do not count against your attunement limit.
+These arms have the _grasping_ affix, which makes you unable to make basic attacks with them but grants allies an attack of opportunity after you hit a creature with a Grapple attack.

-These arms always have the _grasping_ affix, which makes you unable to make basic attacks with them but grants allies an attack of opportunity after you hit a creature with a Grapple attack.
+ You can modify their affixes using the Enchant (but not craft) downtime activity.

-Whenever you use the Swap minor action, you may choose to augment these arms, and do not need to replace your currently equipped arms.
-At higher surge levels:
+Whenever you use the Swap minor action, you may instead choose to empower these arms.

 - **Odd:** Make a special attack against Prowess against a creature of your choice within range.
 If you hit, pull them into the nearest empty tile(s).
 Ties are broken by distance to the shaman, then distance to the creature's original position, then the shaman's choice.
 - **Even:** At the end of your turn, deal additional elemental damage to each creature that you are grappling.